Skip to main content

 Use the random_direction parameter to enable the random text direction feature.

-It's recommended to use this parameter in conjunction with output_direction for convenient image output.
+It is recommended to use this parameter with output_direction for easier output image handling.

 import numpy as np